 The technician level of training prepares the student to work under the direction of a physician in providing basic patient care relating to pulmonary diseases and disorders.
-The therapist level provides extra training in neonatal, pediatric and home care and in advanced diagnostic procedures relating to pulmonary function.
+The therapist level provides extra training in neonatal, pediatric and home care, and in advanced diagnostic procedures relating to pulmonary function.

 The program begins each summer quarter with applications due by April 1 of each year.
+MATH 90 or above is a prerequisite course to apply.

-Courses marked with two asterisks may be taken before being accepted into the Respiratory Therapy Program.
+Courses marked with two asterisks \\ may be taken before being accepted into the Respiratory Therapy Program.
 Students are encouraged to take as many of these as possible before applying to the program.
-They include: HT 140; HT 170; HT 130; PSYCH 100; BIOL 118; CHEM 100 or above; SPCH 100; and ENGL 101 or above.
+They include: HT 140; HT 170; HT 130; PSYCH 100; BIOL 118; CHEM 100 or above; SPCH 100; ENGL 101 or above; and a DPSYS or BUSPC class.